 - Chest x-ray if the person had vomiting or abnormal breathing.

-- CT (computerized tomography) scan (a type of advanced imaging) of the head, if head injury is suspected.
+- CT (computerized tomography) scan of the head, if head injury is suspected.

 - ECG (electrocardiogram, or heart tracing).